 Many of my friends have kids graduating from high school this year, so there are lots of family pictures flowing down my news feed on Facebook.
 One thing I’ve noticed, besides the beautiful smiles on proud parents and excited kids, is that many of the gals are wearing infinity scarves.
 They’re so fashionable and easy to wear, and they enhance just about any outfit—from summer suits to jeans and a tee.

 I thought I’d browse the Knitting Daily Shop to see what sort of infinity scarf knitting patterns we have to offer, and I came upon quite a few.
 The one that really appealed to me was the Roam Cowl by Jennifer Dassau.
 It’s really an infinity scarf that you can either wear hanging in a long loop or wrapped around your neck as a cowl; it’s equally stunning worn either way.

-The thing that set the Roam Cowl apart for me is it's beautiful drape.
+The thing that sets Roam Cowl apart from other infinity scarf patterns is it’s beautiful drape.
 This is achieved with a combination of the moebius design, a merino-cashmere blend sock yarn knit on size US 6 needles, and an openwork stripe pattern.
 Another knitting trifecta!

 I think the most difficult part of moebius knitting is getting started.
 After you get your yarn cast-on correctly and knit the first couple of rounds, it’s smooth sailing.
 Here’s how to do the moebius cast-on:

 The Moebius Cast-On by Cat Bordhi

 A Moebius requires a long circular needle; do not attempt it with one shorter than recommended.
 A 40″ length is ideal for hats and a 47″ length is better for greater circumferences.